-- (A) Two Rounds.
-For Junior and Senior Divisions each event shall consist of 2 rounds; the first round, and the second/final round. - (B) Three Rounds.
-For Open Division each event shall consist of 3 rounds; the first round, second round and third/final round

-- (C) Eight or Fewer Skiers.
-If there are 8 or fewer skiers then a maximum of 5 top scores shall advance to the second round. - (D) Tie Breaking.
+- (A) Three Rounds.
+For Open/Junior Divisions each event shall consist of 3 rounds; the first round, second round and third/final round - (B) Eight or Fewer Skiers.
+If there are 8 or fewer skiers then a maximum of 5 top scores shall advance to the second round. - (C) Tie Breaking.
 A runoff to break a tie shall never be considered a round of competition and scores obtained from tie runoffs shall only be used for the purpose of breaking a tie.
 Runoff scores are not valid for overall scores, WBC Ranking List or a record.